deficollective/defiscan/src/content/protocols/lido-v2.md

 ## Upgradeability

-### Lido contracts

 Most critical contracts in the Lido protocol can be upgraded.
 In particular, this includes the main `Lido` contract which holds all the `ETH` staked with Lido, as well as the rewards and withdrawal contracts that receive the yield.
 Upgrading those contracts could lead to the _loss of user funds_ or _unclaimed yield_.

 The staking module contracts `NodeOperatorsRegistry` and `CSModule` are also upgradeable by the `Agent` (governance).
-Those contracts are responsible for tracking the _Node Operators_ and upgrading those may lead to the _loss of funds_ for _Node Operators_ or trigger the loss of protocol funds to the benefit of _Node Operators_.
+Those contracts are responsible for tracking the _Node Operators_ and upgrading those may lead to the _loss of funds_ for _Node Operators_ or trigger the loss of funds to the benefit of _Node Operators_.

 Furthermore, the Governance contracts `Voting` and `Agent` may also be upgraded to operate a different logic.
 This could redefine the permissions behind the upgrade and management of the rest of the Lido contracts.

-### Consensus Oracles

-Lido operates an oracle to report the state of the beacon chain to Lido's smart contracts on Ethereum.
-The beacon chain of Ethereum is responsible for creating new blocks and ensuring consensus.
-The state of the beacon chain is not accessible from within Ethereum smart contracts.
-The duty of reporting the beacon chain is assigned to the [Consensus Committee](#security-council), which posts data to `AccountingOracle` and `ExitBusOracle` smart contracts.
-The [Consensus Committee](#security-council) is made of 9 members who report daily on the state of the beacon chain, 5 of which are necessary for a consensus to be reached.
-The signers are announced and respect our security council requirements.
-If colluding, those members could report false data onchain, which could result in inflation or deflation of `stETH` and lead to loss of protocol funds.

-### Deposit Guardians

-The [Deposit Security Module](#security-council) is another committee critical to the functioning of Lido.
-The [Deposit Security Module](#security-council) is made of 6 Guardians (4 necessary for quorum) and handles the deposits linked to the creation of new validators for Lido.
-Each new validator requires 32 ETH and only the [Deposit Security Module](#security-council) is allowed to sign off on the deposit.
-This committee was introduced to counter a possible frontrunning attack by node operators to steal the deposited ETH.
-The attack and the chosen mitigation are explained in this [post](https://research.lido.fi/t/mitigations-for-deposit-front-running-vulnerability/1239) (solution d).
-In case of collusion between 4 members of the security module and the node operator, the ETH deposited into new validators could be stolen, which would lead to _loss of user funds_.
-The _Deposit Security Module_ does not meet our security council requirements.
+Finally, the [Consensus Committee](#security-council) is in control of reporting on the state of the beacon chain through the `AccountingOracle` and `ExitBusOracle` smart contracts.
+If compromised, it could manipulate the stETH supply through false data reporting, leading to inflation or deflation of stETH.
+Similarly, the guardians of the [Deposit Security Module](#security-council) control the creation of new Lido validators and, if colluding with _Node Operators_, could enable theft of deposited ETH.
+Both these centralization vectors can thus result in the _loss of user funds_.

 > Upgradeability score: High

 ## Autonomy

 Lido relies on _Node Operators_ to operate the validators.
-As explained in the [protocol analysis](#protocol-analysis), the funds are not in the control of the _Node Operators_ and will be returned to Lido in case of withdrawal.
-Nonetheless, the NodeOperators may misbehave and lose some of the funds due to slashing.
-In addition to that, they could steal execution layer rewards by redirecting them to their own address.
+As explained in the [protocol analysis](#protocol-analysis), users' staked funds not controlled by the _Node Operators_ as Lido enforces that these funds are always withdrawn to a withdrawal address controled by the Lido protocol.
+Nonetheless, the _Node Operators_ may misbehave and lose some of the funds due to slashing.
+In addition to that, they could steal part of the yield (execution rewards) by redirecting them to their own address.
 In the worst case, 1 validator can lose up to 16 ETH to slashing events before it is forcefully exited.

 Lido addresses those issues differently for each staking module.
 In the _Curated Module_, the _Node Operators_ are trusted and approved by governance.
 There currently are 36 _Node Operators_ which handle on average 7'779 validators each.
 In the _Community Module_, anyone can become a _Node Operator_, but needs to provide a bond of ETH per validator.
 Any slashing penalty or rewards stolen are taken out of that bonds, with additional penalties for the _Node Operators_.
 There currently are 312 _Node Operators_ in this module with an average of 19 validators each.
 Potential additional losses are covered by the _Lido Treasury_.

+_Curated Node Operators_ have different diversification measures to mitigate the risk of bugs or infrastructure failures.
+This is detailed on a dedicated [dashboard](https://app.hex.tech/8dedcd99-17f4-49d8-944e-4857a355b90a/app/3f7d6967-3ef6-4e69-8f7b-d02d903f045b/latest).
+We computed that in a worst-case scenario, the failure of a _Curated Node Operator_ would impact less than 1% of the funds locked in Lido (see more in [dependencies](#dependencies)).
+This results in a _Low_ centralization risk in regard to the autonomy of Lido.

-> Autonomy score: High
+> Autonomy score: Low

 ## Exit Window

 Governance votes are not subject to any delay once the voting period has ended.
 The voting period is made of 5 days, only the first 3 of which can be used to approve a proposal, with 2 additional days to object to an accepted proposal.

 A system of `Easytrack` is in place for a set of pre-approved actions to be executed without requiring a quorum.
 Actions in the `Easytrack` contract have a 3-day delay which can be vetoed with more than 0.5% of the voting power.
 Different multisigs can create `Easytrack` actions which may make treasury payments, control the _Simple-DVT Module_, or settle penalties in the _Community Module_.
-The control of the _Simple-DVT Module_ may lead to the loss of protocol funds as this includes approving new _Node Operators_, but in addition to the potential veto, the [Simple-DVT Module Committee](#security-council) who is allowed to create those actions respects our security council requirements.
+The control of the _Simple-DVT Module_ may lead to the loss of funds as this includes approving new _Node Operators_, but in addition to the potential veto, the [Simple-DVT Module Committee](#security-council) who is allowed to create those actions respects our security council requirements.
 The `Easytrack` can be paused by the [Emergency Brakes](#security-council) multisig or the governance.

 Finally, there exist multiple emergency actions which can be taken.
 Any guardian in the `DepositSecurityModule` can trigger the pause of all deposits without delay.
 In addition to that, the _Community Staking Module_ can be completely paused by the [Community Staking Module Committee](#security-council), this includes the registering of new _Node Operators_ and claiming rewards.